-The Administrative Services Division is commanded by Captain Tim Miller and oversees a multitude of support services, handled by civilian employees, as well as some law enforcement functions.
+The Administrative Services Division is commanded by Captain Douglas Sugden and oversees a multitude of support services, handled by civilian employees, as well as some law enforcement functions.
 Criminal and Civil Records handles data entry for reports from patrol and investigation, issuance of subpoenas, garnishments, and all manner of paper service processing.
 A training coodinator keeps track of yearly and special training for the Sheriff’s Office.
 The Supply and Fleet section ensures Deputies have the proper equipment and our vehicles our properly functioning and supplied including fuel.

 The Administrative Services Division also handles the Victim Coordinator/Public Information Officer and Driver’s License.
 The Victim Coordinator/P.I.O. handles interactions with victims and media, to include news releases.
 The Driver’s License section office handles several functions.
 They test for and issue driver’s licenses, and issue ID cards including government agency ID cards and car sales ID cards.
 The Driver’s License section also has the office for issuing concealed weapons licenses and registration, monitoring of sex offenders, and fingerprinting.